Will Hiking Build Muscle?

 When people say they want a ‘toned’ body, they often mean that they want leanness.
 This means they want a low amount of fat compared to muscle.

-Hiking is an aerobic activity, which means that it is a sustained activity, done continuously over long periods.
 To sustain this activity, your body has to create energy.
 To do this, it dips into its stores of energy- one of these being fats.

-As fat is burned to create energy, your ratio of fat to muscle goes down.
-As slow-twitch fibers are built up the muscles they are associated with will become slightly bigger and more defined.
+As slow-twitch fibers are built up, the muscles they are associated with will become slightly bigger and more defined.

 Clearing the fat out of the way allows this definition and size to come through better and be more visible.

-If you want to become a muscular Arnold Schwartzenegger type, you might be better off hitting the gym.
+If you want to become a muscular Arnold Schwarzenegger type, you might be better off hitting the gym.
 As said before, hiking is a sustained, aerobic activity that builds more lean muscle than massive bulk.

-It builds smaller muscle fibers, and burns fat to give them visibility.
+It builds smaller muscle fibers and burns fat to give them visibility.
 Additionally, it increases overall strength by building up more muscle fibers.

-So if you’re looking for a more practical, but still aesthetically pleasing physique, hiking is the workout for you.
-If you want to look like a hunk of raw power, you might want to look elsewhere.
+So if you’re looking for a more practical but still aesthetically pleasing physique, hiking is the workout for you.

 Is Hiking A Good Way to Lose Weight?

 If you want the short answer: yes.
-Hiking expends energy and requires a source for that energy.
+Hiking expends energy and requires a source of that energy.
 In addition to whatever you’ve eaten, a lot of that energy will come from fat stored in the body.

 The more frequently that your body uses its local fat store as a source of energy, the lower your overall fat levels will be.